candoumbe/Queries/README.md

     .Where("DateOfBirth", EqualTo, 1.April(1990));
 ```

-Optionally specify a format to use when rendering the query.
+You can optionally specify a format to use when rendering the query with the `Format(string format)` extension method.
 ```csharp
 IQuery query = Select("Firstname".Field(), "Lastname".Field())
     .From("members")
     .Where("DateOfBirth", EqualTo, 1.April(1990).Format("dd-MM-yyyy"));
 ```

 The <code>Queries.Core.Builders</code> namespace contains various classes that can be used to build queries. <br />
 You can build various queries